Skip to main content

 Not just those born with the ability.
 Not just those who can afford a $15,000 device.
 Not just those who speak the right language.
 Everyone.

-A nonverbal child walks into a McDonald's and orders lunch by tapping a picture of a cheeseburger.
+A nonverbal child walks into a McDonald's and orders lunch by tapping a cheeseburger tile.

 A stroke survivor walks into their town hall and gets a death certificate by tapping three tiles.